Chat with us, powered by LiveChat What is Mental Relapse? - South Carolina Addiction Treatment

 • Thinking of scenarios in which it would be acceptable to abuse substances, such as after the death of a loved one or a car accident that requires pain medication

-• Thinking that you can abuse a certain substance because you were not technically addicted to it
+• Thinking that you abuse a certain substance because you are not technically addicted to it.

 • Imagining ways to control your substance abuse